-Section 9(1) of the Act states that the DAMHS or a DAO ‘shall make the necessary arrangements for the proposed patient to undergo an assessment examination forthwith’.
-This means that the DAMHS or DAO must take reasonable steps to act on a completed application.
-Section 9(2) of the Act provides details about these arrangements.
+Section 9(1) of the Act states that when the DAMHS or a DAO receives notice of an application made under section 8A, the DAMHS ‘must make the necessary arrangements for the proposed patient to immediately undergo an assessment examination ’.

+6.4.1 Changes to section 9(1) by the Mental Health (Compulsory Assessment and Treatment) Amendment Act 2016

+It is important to note the requirement for the DAMHS to make the arrangements specified under section 9(1) is due to an amendment made under section 8 of the Mental Health (Compulsory Assessment and Treatment) Amendment Act 2016 (the Amendment Act), which came into force 31 January 2018.
+Prior to this amendment a DAMHS or a DAO was responsible for making such arrangements.
+This suggests that the making of arrangements for proposed patients no longer forms part of a DAO’s role.
+If a DAO continues to make these arrangements, there is a risk that the DAMHS may be perceived to have not properly discharged their functions under the Act.

+In recognition of the unfeasible requirements this amendment places on a DAMHS, guidance previously provided by the Director of Mental Health advises taking an expansive interpretation of the functions listed in section 9(2), through which a DAMHS may discharge their obligations under section 9(2) of the Act by “overseeing” and “approving” a DAO’s performance of the tasks listed in section 9(2).

+Prior to the Amendment Act, section 9(1) permitted DAOs to carry out the arrangements of section 9(2) with only the general direction of the DAMHS.
+Following the commencement of the Amendment Act on 31 January 2018, under an expansive interpretation, DAOs require a high level of oversight from their DAMHS in order to carry out the arrangements specified in section 9(2).
+The DAMHS will also remain liable for any decisions made or actions taken under section 9(1).

+6.4.2 Section 9(2) requirements for assessment arrangements

+Section 9(2) of the Act provides details about thearrangements required under section 9(1) of the Act.
 This includes a requirement to give the proposed patient a written notice explaining the purpose of the examination and detailing the place, time and the person conducting the examination (section 9(2)(c)).
+Section 9(2)(d) of the Act ensures that the notice given under 9(2)(c) are explained to the proposed patient in the presence of a member of the proposed patient’s family or a caregiver in relation to the proposed patient or other person concerned with the welfare of the proposed patient.
+Moreover, section 9(2)(e) of the Act ensures, where necessary, that appropriate arrangements are made to transport the proposed patient at the right time to the place where the assessment examination will be carried out.
+And where necessary or desirable, that the proposed patient be accompanied on the journey with an appropriate person.

 The DAMHS or DAO may not always be able to perform these functions personally but must ensure that necessary arrangements are made appropriate to the circumstances, including the urgency of the situation.
 For example, if a medical practitioner is acting under section 110 of the Act (powers of medical practitioner where urgent assessment is required), a phone call to the DAO or DAMHS is sufficient to decide who will carry out the assessment and where.
 The DAO can ask the medical practitioner to give the section 9(2)(c) notice to the proposed patient and explain what is to occur and their rights (see chapter 11).